Holy Rosary Springfield

 History

-Without a church of their own, African-American Catholics in Washington County were subjected to the lamentable practice of segregation by race, even within the church.
-To restore their rightful dignity, a church was established west of Springfield in 1929.
+After a century of integrated worship at St. Rose, the threat of violence forced the African-American Catholics in Springfield to build a church of their own.
+With the cooperation of St. Dominic and St. Rose Parishes in Springfield, a new church was established west of Springfield in 1929.
 On April 26, 1930, the church of Our Lady Queen of the Most Holy Rosary was formally dedicated as a mission of St. Rose Parish.

 Father L.L.
 Bernard, O.P., vicar for Holy Rosary, acted essentially as pastor for over thirty-five years.
 He fostered parish pride through self-help and through sports competitions.
 Dominican Sisters opened an elementary school in 1934.
 From its three classrooms, two generations of students went forth, well prepared to assume responsibility anywhere in the world.
 In 1966, the school closed.

-An elevator installed in 2001 made the church handicap-accessible.
-The men’s club added two large rooms for religious education.
-There is a building fund for a future parish life center.
+An elevator installed in 2001 made the church accessible to all.
+The men’s club added two rooms for religious education on an adjacent lot.

-Today Holy Rosary Parish is thriving with strong African-American lay leadership, and its first African-American pastoral administrator, who served from 1998 to 2015.
-About 600 parishioners—generational African-American families and several others—form a church of mutual care, sacramental life, and growth in hearing the word and doing outreach.
-Besides the choirs, youth programs, senior ministry, and men’s and women’s clubs, parishioners take leadership in civic and community organizations.
+Today Holy Rosary Parish is working to continue its strong African-American Catholic legacy.
+Down to less than 300 parishioners—generational African-American families and several others— the feel of “family” still permeates this parish where mutual care and sacramental life labor to live and share the Gospel of Jesus Christ.
+A women’s club and the Knights and Dames of St. Peter Claver still continue to provide outstanding service as parishioners take leadership in Church, civic, and community organizations.
 The annual homecoming picnic, held the first Saturday in August, attracts thousands of people from thirty states.

 Print Friendly, PDF & Email